molefrog/fpjs-login-demo/README.md

 ```

 You might notice that the file we're importing `findUserByCredentials` from is called `queries.server.ts`.
 That is a special [naming convention
-Remix](https://remix.run/docs/en/v1/guides/constraints) uses to exclude server-side code from the bundle when it can't automatically prune it
+Remix](https://remix.run/docs/en/v1/guides/constraints) used to exclude server-side code from the bundle when it can't automatically prune it
 (the library `sqlite` we're using can only be used within Node).

 👉 **[Commit](https://github.com/molefrog/fpjs-login-demo/commit/408ab58842e84b38030a2d0ec6a6445ab40068e9)**

 ## 4. Introducing Request Throttling

 Finally, let's ensure that our login form is protected against malicious bots trying to brute force credentials.
-We're going to log all unsuccessful
+We'll log all unsuccessful
 login attempts and then block the requests that happen suspiciously too often.
-Let's create a new table `login_attempts`:
+Let's create a new table, `login_attempts`:

 ```sql
 CREATE TABLE "login_attempts" (